 Aggregation in EER is quite simple as it is at more of a conceptual level and simply encapsulates the aggregated entities in one cloud like figure showing that the entities are in a "whole part" relation.
 It is vital to keep in mind that in the OO paradigm, aggregation is mostly referred to as a "Has a" relation but has the ability to depict a "whole part" relation between classes using two different notations and concepts of aggregation and composition.
-Though different authors have used the terms "has a" and "whole part" interchangeably, adding to the misunderstanding that already exists between the two concepts but the difference, that we make here, between the two is that we perceive "Has a" relation as a composition; where one entity is amalgamated into the other and cannot exist without the other, whereas; "Whole part" relation is more of a situation where one of the entities complements the other, but still is separate in terms of its existence and can exist itself on its own.
+Though different authors have used the terms "has a" and "whole part" interchangeably, adding to the misunderstanding that already exists between the two concepts but the difference, that we make here, between the two is that we perceive "Has a" relation as a composition; where one entity is amalgamated into the other and cannot exist without the other, whereas; "Whole part" relation is more of a situation where one of the entities complements the other, but still is separate in terms of its existence and can exist itself on own.

-The point to be highlighted here is that though the term is the same i.e. "whole part" it still has a slightly different meaning for both the OO paradigm and the relational paradigm.
+The point to be highlighted here is that though the term is the same i.e. "whole part" but it still has a slightly different meaning for both the OO paradigm and the relational paradigm.
 As relational database do not support tuples to be stored as attribute values, amalgamating one entity within the other is not an option in relational databases.
 But, at the conceptual level it is considered vital to depict the "whole part" relation between entities to help database administrators understand the enterprise level complexities which exist in a database.

 The main reason for confusion between the two models and their support for aggregation, that we comprehend, is that both the models have notations for aggregation but the capabilities of the OO paradigm and the relational paradigm at the implementation level are just not the same.
-The OO paradigm is far more capable than relational databases at low level implementation for aggregation and composition, whereas a relational database consisting of tables, rows and columns just simply cannot support the aggregation to the same extent as most OO programing languages do.
+The OO paradigm is far more capable than relational databases at low level implementation for aggregation and composition, whereas relational database consisting of tables, rows and columns just simply cannot support the aggregation to the same extent as most OO programing languages do.
 Programing languages have the ability to manipulate information in volatile memory whereas relational databases have to store the information on a hard drive i.e. physical memory.
 This highlights the differences between their capabilities which then subsequently have impacts on the modelling techniques presented for both the OO paradigm and the relational paradigm i.e. UML Class Diagrams and EERDs respectively.
-One of the problems with using UML Class Diagrams as a modelling technique for relational databases is that a programmer and a database administrator may not perceive them in the same manner.
-At a first glance a programmer, may perceive it as a normal class diagram.
-We must consider how people have different mind sets influences the use of such techniques.